wp-plugins/publish-to-schedule/readme.txt

 == Changelog ==

+= 3.1.10 =

+* Tested with WordPress 3.4.1 and it is working fine!
+* If the post is being scheduled for the day that is being written, it is scheduled to be published 3 minutes after clicking the "Publish to schedule."
+It is obviously necessary that the time interval is allowed.
+This causes the post to be online as soon as possible, generating more revenue that day.

 = 3.1.9 =
 * Changed direct settings link to work from plugin administration even if the plugin is installed in a different folder under plugins directory.
 * Correct function that compare remote WordPress time with local time and displays a warning.